 In 1952, Mays was drafted into the Army.
 The Mays-less Giants barely missed the pennant in 1952, then felt his absence more acutely in 1953, when they finished the season with a 70-84 record.
 Upon his return in 1954, the Giants defeated the Cleveland Indians to win the World Series, during which Mays made what many fans consider to be the greatest catch in history.
 In Game 1, Indian first baseman Vic Wertz hit a fly ball to deep center field.
 Mays turned and ran, then caught the ball over his shoulder with his back to the infield, spinning and firing the ball back into the infield to keep the runners from advancing.
 When he was later asked about the play, Mays famously replied, “I don’t rank ‘em, I just catch ‘em.”

-After more than 20 years with the Giants, first in New York and then in San Francisco, Mays was acquired by the New York Mets on May 11, 1972.
+After more than 20 years with the Giants, first in New York and then in San Francisco (the team relocated), Mays was acquired by the New York Mets on May 11, 1972.
 He spent the next two seasons as a Met under former Yankee catcher Yogi Berra as manager.
 The team won the National League pennant in 1973, though by then, Mays’ skills had eroded, and he could not catch up to the fastballs he once deposited into bleachers on both coasts.